glayyiyi/cms/1/wp-content/plugins/alo-easymail/readme.txt

 *Available in more than 20 languages.*

 You can add or update the translation in your language.
 To make the plugin package lighter you can find only the .MO files inside it.
-You can visit [code.google.com/p/alo-easymail/](http://code.google.com/p/alo-easymail/) to look for the most updated language files (.MO and .PO files) and to join the translation group.
-There is also a glotpress collaborative site to translate the plugin: [www.translators.hunstart.hu/projects/alo-easymail](http://www.translators.hunstart.hu/projects/alo-easymail)
+You can visit the plugin [repository on Github](https://github.com/groucho75/alo-easymail/tree/master/languages) to look for the most updated language files (.MO and .PO files).
+You can share your updated translation files.

+*If you are a developer, on Github you can find a repository with latest version: [github.com/groucho75/alo-easymail](https://github.com/groucho75/alo-easymail)*

 == Installation ==